Security

 - One workspace cannot read or write another workspace's data.

-- For agencies or teams managing multiple client workspaces, each client workspace is isolated — admins cannot cross-query across workspaces accidentally.
+- For agencies or teams managing multiple client workspaces, each client workspace is isolated.
+Admins cannot cross-query across workspaces accidentally.

 - RLS is enforced at the database layer, not only in application logic.